Darkdeford/reedsy-challenges/README.md

  My approach is generic, we can use different type of files, with different processing time, I used ratio of processing time to conclude which file should be processed next.

+ ###4 Angular 1.x component

+ ###5 Bonus question
+ I didn't have time to start this task, but my approach would look like this:
+ - Since there is no enough examples to conclude how Operation should be performed in different test cases, I would implement it step by step with TDD approach.